1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: K-12 school districts in dairy farming communities within the Dairy MAX region (Colorado, Kansas, Louisiana, Oklahoma, Montana, Texas, and Wyoming).
+According to the current listing, eligibility includes: K-12 school districts in dairy farming communities within the Dairy MAX region (Colorado, Kansas, Louisiana, Oklahoma, Montana, Texas, and Wyoming).
 Must have athletic programs/departments with student athletes.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.